 “Less ego, more wealth.
 Saving money is the gap between your ego and our income, and wealth is what you don’t see.”Morgan Housel

 Maybe they took crazy risks and got lucky.
 Or maybe they’re not rich at all.
-And maybe the not so impressive-looking person beside them is the truly wealthy one I should want to emulate.
+And maybe the not so impressive-looking person beside them is the truly wealthy one you should want to emulate.

 Don’t try to impress others.

-And don’t care what others think.
+And try not to care what others think.

-As Housel puts it, “People with enduring personal finance success—not necessarily those with high incomes—tend to have a propensity to not give a damn what others think about them.”
+“People with enduring personal finance success—not necessarily those with high incomes—tend to have a propensity to not give a darn what others think about them.”Morgan Housel

-Not caring what others think is one of the few things I’m pretty good at.
-What helps me do so is to focus instead on caring about what my future self thinks and how to impress him.
-Even if I can’t predict what he’ll want, I’m pretty confident he won’t give a crap about whether or not I impress random strangers he won’t remember.
+Redirecting that worry toward what my future self will think.
+Even if I can’t predict what he’ll want, I bet he won’t give a crap about whether or not I impress random strangers he won’t remember.

 “The highest form of wealth is the ability to wake up every morning and say, ‘I can do whatever I want today.'”Morgan Housel

-That sounds do-able, doesn’t it?
+That sounds doable, doesn’t it?